 Here’s what Josh recently said about the two ThriveCart pricing options: “The Standard Account will be $495 one time initially, during phase 1 and then eventually increase in price.”
 He also said, “The Pro Account will have ALL functionality included and will be a $195 one time upgrade initially, with the price increasing/going to an annual fee in the next phases.”

 If you’re not sure which account type to choose, I suggest starting off with the Standard Account because you can always upgrade and pay the difference later if needed.

-You can find Standard Account checkout page with the special discount code applied here.
+You can find the Standard Account checkout page with the special discount code applied here.